KiwifruitDev/arkham-revived/README.md

 ### Public Files

-Files in `./public/` will be available through the `/files/` endpoint as base64-encoded strings in a JSON object.
+Files in `./public/` will be available through the `/files/` endpoint on default port `7070` as base64-encoded strings in a JSON object.

 This feature is exclusively used for the `netvars.dat` file, which stores matchmaking information for the game and toggling of some features (such as the WBID option in menu and Hunter, Hunted mode).

+Alongside the game server, files in `./web/` will be available through the default port `8080` as a website.

 ### Default Save File